robertzk/s3mpi/README.md

 becomes prohibitive.
 Additionally, tracking the array of files and outputs soon becomes cumbersome and interrupts the data scientist's workflow.

-The latter is an inevitable progression for any sufficiently large data team, but requires major coordination with software or data engineers and may not be practical for small teams or experimental projects.
+The second option is an inevitable progression for any sufficiently large data team, but requires major coordination with software or data engineers and may not be practical for small teams or experimental projects.
 It is also usually limited by well-defined specification of the formats that